This article was written by Nancy Eldredge, Nauset Wampanoag and Penobscot.

 Today, about 4,000-5,000 Wampanoag live in New England.
-There are three primary groups – Mashpee, Aquinnah, and Manomet – with several other groups forming again as well.
+There are multiple Wampanoag communities - Aquinnah, Mashpee, Herring Pond, Assonet, Chappaquiddick, Pocasset, and Seaconke - with smaller groups and communities across the United States and world.
 Recently, we also found some of our relations in the Caribbean islands.
 These people are descendants of Native Wampanoag People who were sent into slavery after a war between the Wampanoag and English.
 We, as the People, still continue our way of life through our oral traditions (the telling of our family and Nation's history), ceremonies, the Wampanoag language, song and dance, social gatherings, hunting and fishing.

 The Wampanoag Homeland provided bountiful food for fulfillment of all our needs.
 It was up to the People to keep the balance and respect for all living beings and to receive all the gifts from The Creator.
 We were seasonal people living in the forest and valleys during winter.
 During the summer, spring, and fall, we moved to the rivers, ponds, and ocean to plant crops, fish and gather foods from the forests.